-With over 35 years experience in equine sports medicine focusing on racehorses, performance horse sales consulting, and sport horses of all disciplines and breeds, Anne Moretta, VMD, MS, brings a truly comprehensive approach to Wellington Equine Sports Medicine.
-Her primary interests are in diagnosis and treatment of complex biomechanical, musculoskeletal and lameness issues, poor performance problem and the use of acupuncture for pain relief.
+With over 35 years experience in equine sports medicine focusing on performance/sport horses of all disciplines and breeds, Anne Moretta, VMD, MS, CVSMT brings a truly comprehensive approach to Wellington Equine Sports Medicine.
+Her primary interests include diagnosis and treatment of complex biomechanical, lameness/musculoskeletal, and poor performance problems.
+She has advanced training in the use of acupuncture and gentle spinal manipulation for drug free pain relief.
 Dr. Moretta works with top-level horses both nationally and internationally.
-She provides in-depth lameness work-ups, imaging, pre-purchase exams and has a special interest in metabolic and other medical conditions that can affect your horse’s performance.
+She provides in-depth lameness work-ups, imaging, pre-purchase exams and has a special interest in equine medical conditions which can affect your horse’s performance.
 Dr. Moretta provides an integrated picture of your horse to help your equine partner achieve optimum health and overall peak performance.

 Dr. Moretta’s background as a professional hunter/jumper rider and owner, trainer and breeder of sport horses and Hanoverians broadens her perspective on many aspects of sport horse issues.
 She travels internationally as a consultant on various aspects of equine sports medicine and provides top quality services at major east coast equestrian events.
 Dr. Moretta is a past president of the Florida Association of Equine Practitioners and is passionate about her approach to equine performance evaluation and equine welfare.

-She is internationally trained in advanced equine acupuncture and can use a complementary approach to maintain your horse’s comfort and soundness.
+She is internationally trained in advanced equine acupuncture and spinal manipulation and can use an integrative approach to maintain your horse’s comfort and soundness.
 She enhances her traditional veterinary practice with an Eastern approach especially when conventional treatment and medicines are not effective.

 Dr. Moretta provides quality personalized care for competitors at all levels.
-She enjoys taking time to educate clients and working with referring veterinarians.
+She enjoys taking time to educate clients and work with referring veterinarians.